-But what if that story is the exception?
-What if the odds of being crushed by student loan debt are actually much smaller than the horror stories suggest?
-What if the “rule,” as the 2016 College Board report outlines, is that a significant percentage of student borrowers (38 percent) owe less than $10,000 in student loans?
-What if the “rule” is that those borrowing in the $100,000 range are primarily graduate students, not undergraduates?
-(And many of those grad students will enter highly paid, specialized fields).
+However, this kind of story is the exception to the rule.
+The “rule,” as the 2016 College Board report outlines, is that a significant percentage of student borrowers (38 percent) owe less than $10,000 in student loans.
+The “rule” is that those borrowing in the $100,000 range are primarily graduate students, not undergraduates (and many of those grad students will enter highly paid, specialized fields).

 It’s true that many good jobs don’t require college degrees.
-Real estate agents, law enforcement officers, property managers, electricians and any number of mechanic, installation or repair occupations require on-the-job training, apprenticeships or certification programs in lieu of a traditional four-year degree.
+Real estate agents, law enforcement officers, property managers, electricians and other mechanic, installation and repair occupations require on-the-job training, apprenticeships or certification programs in lieu of a traditional four-year degree.

 Even within the same company or industry, employees with four-year degrees are higher up on the pay scale than those without, according to the College Board report.
 Across ten different job categories (ranging from retail sales to sales reps and first-line supervisors), those with a bachelor’s degree consistently made more than those with a high school diploma.

 The College Board reports that “in 2015, when the unemployment rate for 25- to 34-year-olds with at least a bachelor’s degree was 2.6 percent, 8.1 percent of high school graduates in this age range were unemployed.”
 Your chances of being unemployed are more than twice as high without a four-year degree.

 Rather than decreasing, it seems that the value of a college degree is only increasing.
 Why?
 What makes a four-year degree so beneficial?

-College provides unique resources
+College provides unique resources.

-Another advantage is that simply being a college student can open doors to internships, interviews and other career opportunities.
+- Simply being a college student can open doors to internships, interviews and other career opportunities.
 Alexis Grant, staff writer for U.S. News, writes that many contacts — some of whom may be alumni of the college — are more willing to meet with and advise someone who is a current student.
 In addition, many schools either host or will help students attend conferences in their field, another excellent opportunity for networking.
 The potential to connect with influential professionals is rarely stronger than during college.

-College helps cultivate essential skills
+College helps cultivate essential skills.

 Can these skills be learned outside of the college experience?
 Of course.
 But college provides a particularly rich environment in which to master them, and a college degree documents quality time spent in this environment.